 Digital telephone systems are more stable as they are simpler with fewer points of failure.
 Until a change is required, it may be installed and left alone until an internal change has to be implemented.

 IP systems are generally more complex and require a more diligent and professional approach to installation and support.
-Technical resources require strong knowledge network administration and bandwidth management.
+Technical resources require a strong knowledge of network administration and bandwidth management.
 IP phones require more energy but provide additional flexibility based on the availability of a single or double cable.
 However, for companies with multiple locations and remote employees or those with high turnover or mobility, they absolutely need the distinct advantages of the IP solution.